 - Get moving!

-- Get breathing!
 As we often say, yoga is not yoga without the breath and since IBS is an issue related to the nervous system, breathing appears to be the most direct way to help regulate the nerves.
-Teaching your students “low-in-the-belly, slow breathing through the nose” -with gentle inhalations and slightly longer exhalations- will be a life-saving habit that can prevent stress triggering IBS.
+Teaching your students “low-in-the-belly, slow breathing through the nose” -with gentle inhalations and slightly longer exhalations – will be a life-saving habit that can prevent stress triggering IBS.
 Avoid forceful breathing practices such as Kapalabhati and Bastrika.

-- Sleep.
 Did you know that a good nights sleep will also help our body’s internal clock regulate our digestive system?
-Offer your students a gentle, lying down yoga practice with slow breathing before they go to bed. , Not only it will work like magic for letting go of the day but it will also encourage the emptying of the bowels in the morning.
+Offer your students a gentle, lying down yoga practice with slow breathing before they go to bed.
+Not only will it work like magic for letting go of the day but it will also encourage the emptying of the bowels in the morning.

 The functioning of our gastrointestinal tract is governed by its own intrinsic network of nerves: the enteric nervous system.
 This nervous system has a direct line to the brain, informing it when we eat, the state of our gut bacteria and all the ins and outs of our whole gastrointestinal tract.
 It is deeply connected with our circadian rhythm, in the way that it works within regular patterns in our 24 hour clock, and like any other nervous system, it is negatively affected by stress.
 Introducing regular patterns, in harmony with our circadian rhythm, is a good start and can positively affect symptoms of IBS.